garvitkhanuliya/explicitcontentdetector/README.md

 *   **Global Shielding:** Automatically applies a Gaussian blur to detected explicit content.

 ## How to Run
+Run the python app.py first.
+After that run the index.html file.

 ###  Prerequisites
 First, install the required Python libraries: